Skip Navigation

 -----> Scala app detected

-To open the app in your browser, type heroku open.
+To open the app in your browser, run heroku open.

 Console

-Heroku allows you to run one-off dynos - scripts and applications that only need to be executed when needed - using the heroku run command.
-The console has your application code available.
+Heroku allows you to run one-off dynos using the heroku run command.
 Use this to launch a REPL process attached to your local terminal for experimenting in your app’s environment:

 $ heroku run sbt console